hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/926_070_blessed_and_beloved.md

 If any books come from India please keep them.

-The stenographer, who is an Englishman named Goodwin, has become so interested in the work that I have now made him a Brahmachârin, and he is going round with me, and we shall come over together to England.
+The stenographer, who is an Englishman named Goodwin, has become so interested in the work that I have now made him a Brahmachārin, and he is going round with me, and we shall come over together to England.
 He will be very helpful as he has been always.